gibbok/frontend-boilerplate/README.md

 ### Testing

 Unit tests are done with Jest.
-TypeScipts files in the component `src` folder ending with `.test.ts` or `.test.tsx` will be run through Jest.
+TypeScipts files in the `src` folder ending with `.test.ts` or `.test.tsx` will be run through Jest.
 File for test support as `.support.test.ts` will be excluded from Jest test coverage.

 Run tests by executing `npm run test` or simply `npm t`, use `npm run test:watch` to continuously watch your tests when coding.

-Visual regression can be run using `npm run test:visual`, when you make changes and you want to save as reference use `test:visual:approve`.
+Visual regression with Loki can be run using `npm run test:visual` (after StoryBook is running `npm run storybook`), when you make changes and you want to save them as reference use `test:visual:approve`.
+Loki configurations can be found in `loki.config.js` file.

-End to End testing using Cypress can be executed locally running `npm run cy:open`, this project automatically perform headless E2E testing on CI using Travis.
+End to End testing using Cypress can be executed locally running `npm run cy:open`, this project also automatically perform headless E2E testing on CI using Travis.

-Suggested extension [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner), simply install it by running:
+Suggested extension, very useful when writing tests:  [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner), simply install it by running:

 ```shell
 code --install-extension firsttris.vscode-jest-runner